DrZohan/1c-template/README.md

 5. "AddInLang.h" definition of accessory classes for easier use in main "AddIn" class.
 	a.
 Class AddInData - incapsulate "tVariant" structure in class.
 Add constructors (default, copy), destructor and assigment operator.

+6. Add "AddInMemory.h" for static class AddInMemory and two methods: "AllocWchar" and "AllocChar".